Introduction to Visual C++ for UNIX Users

 When you create a project, you must name the project.
 By default, the project name equals the name of the dynamic-link library (DLL) or executable that is build from the project.
 For more information, see Creating Solutions and Projects.

-Visual C++ contains several extensions to the standard C++ programming language.
+The Microsoft Visual C++ compiler implements several extensions to the standard C++ programming language to support programming for Windows operating systems.
 These extensions are used to specify storage class attributes, function calling conventions, and based addressing, among other things.
-For a complete list of all Visual C++ extensions, see Microsoft-Specific Modifiers.
+For a complete list of all supported C++ extensions, see Microsoft-Specific Modifiers.

 The Microsoft C and C++ compilers provide options for precompiling any C or C++ code, including inline code.
 Using this performance feature, you can compile a stable body of code, store the compiled state of the code in a file, and, during subsequent compilations, combine the precompiled code with code that is still under development.
 Each subsequent compilation is faster because the stable code does not need to be recompiled.